COMBAR Constitution

 Combar also operates a number of sub-committees who have responsibility for particular aspects of Combar’s activities and operations.
 The following are presently Chairs of these committees:

-Gulf Committee Chair: George Spalton KC
+Gulf Committee Chair: Saima Hanif KC

 Sophia Hurst (Serle Court)